alihojatnia/rdkit/README.md

 ### Global-Chem
 [Global Chem](https://globalchem.gitbook.io/globalchem-your-chemical-graph-network/) is a public dictionary of common chemical lists using the Common Chemical Name as input and SMILES/SMARTS as output organized by their respective community in a knowledge graph.[github](https://github.com/Global-Chem/global-chem)

+### mol_opt: A Benchmark for Practical Molecular Optimization
+[This repository](https://github.com/wenhao-gao/mol_opt) hosts an open-source benchmark for Practical Molecular Optimization (PMO), to facilitate the transparent and reproducible evaluation of algorithmic advances in molecular optimization.
+This repository supports 25 molecular design algorithms on 23 tasks with a particular focus on sample efficiency (oracle calls).

 ### Datasets
 - [deepchem moleculenet](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html)